mhsjacoby/HPDmobile/processing/README.md

     Takes 20 second wav files and splits into two 10 seconds files (appropriately timestamped).

----
 ## Images
+Images were captured in grey-scale, every second, at 336x336 pixels.
 After images were collected by the HPDmobile system, they were either pickled and then transferred (most of the homes), or transferred directly (first few homes).
 The code here resizes the images.
 Images are saved as PNG.

-Images were captured in grey-scale, every second, at 336x336 pixels.

 - Image_Resize.py / Image_Resize_unpickled.py